 To note, candidates should be of a hardy nature as working days can be long and in a range of weather conditions.
 Additionally, applicants must also be willing to and be capable of working near cliffs and steep slopes safely.

-Some meals (lunch and dinner) can also be provided in exchanged for a day and a half’s work helping either the Housekeeping Team and/or Tavern Staff.
-Additionally those applying for an Assistant Ranger position - in turn for all your hard work throughout the season, you will be provided with a suitable training course at the end of your post!
+Some meals (lunch and dinner or a shop budget) are provided in exchange for time spent helping either the Housekeeping Team and/or Tavern Staff.
+Additionally those applying for an Assistant Ranger position - in turn for all your hard work throughout the season, you will be provided with a suitable training course at the end of your post.

-Closing date for all applications is on 17th February 2020.
+Closing date for all applicants is by 11:59 pm on 5th February 2022.

-All interviews will be held for this position in the week commencing 24th February 2020.
+All interviews will be held for this position in the week commencing 14th February 2022.

-To receive an application and role description, please contact the island Warden via [email protected]
+To receive an application and role description, please contact the island Warden via [email protected].